Wendy Murray

 She has served as Writer-in-Residence at Gordon College, Wenham, Massachusetts (2004–2005) and adjunct professor of Communication Arts (2008–2011).
 She has taught in Gordon College's international studies program in Orvieto, Italy.

 She has published 10 nonfiction books.
 Her book A Mended and Broken Heart, the Life and Love of Francis of Assisi has won solid and enthusiastic support from the Franciscan community, both in America and in Assisi, Italy, where she lived during the writing of the book.
 Her eleventh book, and first novel, The Warrior King, came out 2010.

-Murray is the daughter of Myles N. Murray (deceased), chemist of founder of the Industrial Electronic Rubber Company (IER), now called IERFujikura and Barbara Bentel Murray.
+Murray is the daughter of Myles N. Murray (deceased), chemist of founder of the Industrial Electronic Rubber Company (IER), and Barbara Bentel Murray.
 She was married in 1978 and divorced in 2002.